fxamacker/cbor/README.md

 >
 > </details>

-### Smaller Encodings with Struct Tags
+### Smaller Encodings with Struct Tag Options

 Struct tags automatically reduce encoded size of structs and improve speed.

-We can write less code by using struct tags:
+We can write less code by using struct tag options:
 - `toarray`: encode without field names (decode back to original struct)
 - `keyasint`: encode field names as integers (decode back to original struct)
 - `omitempty`: omit empty fields when encoding